hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/README.md

 - The model achieves: **Precision = 0.82** and **Recall = 0.71** for class 1 (top 5% excellent players), meaning the model correctly detects many "great" players, **limiting false positives relatively well.**
 - Note the imbalance of the data set: Class 1 only accounts for **about 6%** of the data set, this explains why Recall class 1 = 0.71, lower than class 0.
 However, **high precision** for class 1 is a positive point.

 > ✅ Logistic Regression Model Easy to understand, simple, shows very good efficiency in classifying "great players".
-Used to **determine the core attributes that make a great player** (via coefficients).
+Used to **determine the core attributes that make great players** (via coefficients).

 Next, we will analyze features importance via model and see which 15 features have the most impact.

 ![Alt text](https://github.com/hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/blob/main/pics/LRCoffs-Top15Attrs.png)

-"What core attributes make a great player?"
+"What core attributes make great players?"
 The most important attributes (by coefficient):
 - **Reactions (↑)** - Highest coefficient:
  - **The ability to react to second-ball situations in the match** is the most important factor that helps distinguish the top 5% players.